Updated December 4, 2019

 As you walk through the forest to see the chimps, you will be surprised as the forest comes alive with their calls.
 We found ourselves running through the forest to keep up with group as they swung through the trees until they finally made their way into the forest floor.
 Though you are told to stay a regulated distance away, we found the animals constantly strayed into our territory.
 It is truly a wildlife adventure experience like no other.

 Serengeti National Park, Tanzania

+The Serengeti is home to several exotic wonders on this African safari animals list.
 A trip to Tanzania is incomplete without going on a safari.
 With many national parks to choose from, consider Serengeti National Park.
 Serengeti is a vast, flat plain where you can drive around for hours and see an array of animals from giraffes, elephants, gazelles, and more.
-The area is known for the year round “Great Migration” of thousands of wildebeests and zebras moving throughout the park.
+The area is known for the year-round “Great Migration” of thousands of wildebeests and zebras moving throughout the park.

 On the second day of our safari, we encountered a group of lions who finished breakfast and decided to block the road.
 Some lounged in the middle of the road, while others took advantage of the shade behind several of the Jeeps.
 Several female lions needed a stretch break and walked next to the dozen Jeeps in the area.
 They were quite the celebrity as everyone snapped photos and recorded videos of them.
 It was incredible to see them brush up against our vehicle.
 They were very close at only an arm length away!
 We weren’t scared and loved seeing the lions in their natural habitat.
 As we departed to the next destination, the male lion dragged a part of their breakfast in front of us as a parting gift.
 Although we didn’t accept the gift, seeing the beautiful lions was a memorable way to start the day!